Messyginger0804/contracts_dfwsc/diego_espino.md

 * Compensation will be determined per project and defined in each **Project Agreement**.
 * Payments will be made by DFWSC according to the terms of those individual agreements.
-* This contract does not guarantee a fixed salary between projects.
+* This contract does not guarantee a fixed salary or continuous work between projects.

 ---